 On 4 November 1951, rounding up six of his comrades, Bill gathered a pile of grenades and led a series of charges against North Korean and Chinese soldiers.
 Despite injuries to his shoulder and leg, he thwarted their attacks time after time.

 “You just do what you’re trained to do as a soldier.
 We fought that night and held our ground.
-We did what we had to.”Bill Speakman
+We did what we had to.”

-It was in Koori that he was informed of being awarded the Victoria Cross – the highest military decoration awarded for valour "in the face of the enemy" to members of the British Armed Forces.
+It was in Koori that Bill was informed of being awarded the Victoria Cross – the highest military decoration awarded for valour "in the face of the enemy" to members of the British Armed Forces.

-“The ceremony took place inside the palace.
+“He awarded me the VC and then he died.
+So The Queen – I was her first VC.
 It was a wonderful moment.
 I think she was nervous and I was very nervous.”